What's the Best Everyday Supplement for Constipation?

 Most women need about 25 grams of fiber each day, but that number includes fiber from your food.
 If you’re starting a supplement like psyllium husk or methylcellulose, don’t try to get all 25 grams from the supplement alone.
 A good starting point is to take 5 to 10 grams once a day.
 The most important rule with fiber is to drink a full glass of water with it.
 Without enough water, fiber can actually make constipation worse, so don’t skip this step.
 You can gradually increase your dose every few days until you find what works for you.
 For more details, you can read about how to safely take fiber supplements every day.

-Magnesium Dosage for Women Over 60
+What's the Right Magnesium Dosage for Women Over 60?

 Magnesium is a fantastic mineral for gently encouraging bowel movements.
 For women over 60, the recommended dietary allowance is 320 mg per day.
 This includes magnesium from both food and supplements.
 Many women find relief with a supplemental dose between 200 and 400 mg of magnesium oxide or citrate.
 However, it’s best to start on the lower end, perhaps with 200 mg before bed, and see how your body responds.
 Because magnesium can interact with certain medications and health conditions, especially those related to your kidneys, it is essential to talk with your doctor before you begin taking it.
 They can help you find the right supplements for constipation that fit your specific health needs.